 Genes in Life - A booklet on discussing health with family members, sample questions to ask, and a guide for collecting and organizing the information to share with your healthcare provider: order free booklets for family members.

-Texas Department of Assistive and Rehabilitative Services (DARS) - serves people with a wide variety of hearing disabilities.
+Texas Health and Human Services Office of Deaf and Hard of Hearing Services - serves people with a wide variety of hearing disabilities.

 The Marfan Foundation - a non-profit health organization dedicated to saving lives and improving the quality of life for individuals and families affected by Marfan syndrome and related disorders.